kervi/kervi/_doc/getstarted.rst

     mkdir myapp
     cd myapp

-After kervi is installed a commandline tool *kervi* is available that helps with creating the sceleton for your Kervi apps.
+After kervi is installed a commandline tool *kervi* is available that helps creates skeleton code for your Kervi apps.
-You have two choices when it comes to create a kervi applications via the commandline tool.
+You have two choices when it comes to creation of kervi applications via the commandline tool.

 Single file application
 -----------------------